 So you can imagine the disappointment when in the second part, everything was entirely different.
 The characters do not even look remotely similar to how

 Part three has even fewer similarities; there is an entirely new cast and setting, and only has passing reference to the first two parts.
 This is more of a sequel than part of the same story.
-By this point it's really no different from any of the other dull and uninspired sci-fi OVAs out there.
+By this point it's really no different from any of the other sci-fi OVAs out there.

 The one thing that's consistently great is the music.
 80s and 90s J-pop, yes please.